etlbox/etlbox.website/doks_v1.6/content/docs/blocking-transformations/aggregation.md

 }
 ```

-### Using grouping function
+### Using Grouping Function

-Of course you can also create your own grouping function.
-If you want to do this, you actually need two functions:
+You can also create your own grouping function to have full control over how data is grouped.
+To do this, you need to define two functions:

-- A GroupingFunc that defines an object that is used for grouping.
-You can define an object here, thought we recommend to use or create a unique string or number that is used for comparison.
+- **GroupingFunc**: This function defines the object used for grouping.
+While you can use any object, it’s recommended to create a unique string or number to use for comparison when grouping data.
-- A StoreKeyAction that describe how the object used for grouping is stored in your aggregation object.
+- **StoreKeyAction**: This function describes how the grouping object is stored in the aggregation output.
+It ensures that the grouped key is properly associated with each aggregated result.

-Here is an example that uses a custom aggregation action as well as custom functions for grouping.
+By using these custom functions, you can implement more complex grouping logic and tailor the grouping behavior according to your specific requirements.
+This approach is especially useful when default grouping methods or attributes don’t meet your needs.

 ```C#
  public class MyAggRow4